Seeds of Wisdom

 Kwame did as she said.
 Every few days, he moved a stone.
 At first, the debt bucket seemed just as full.
 But the sound of each stone clinking into the freedom bucket was a small song of progress.
 After a few months, he noticed something.
 The freedom bucket was getting heavy.
 He could lift it and feel his progress.
 One day, he moved the very last stone.
 He stood, breathing deeply, and realized the mountain wasn't gone.
 It had never been a real mountain.
 It was just a pile of stones, and he had moved every single one.

 Debt can feel overwhelming, but every payment is a step forward.
-Focus on progress, not perfection.
+Focus on the progress you make, not the distance you have to go.

 Debt Reduction Strategies: